enactjs/puppeteer_poc/README.md

 ```

 ### Google Sheets
-So currently we're sending our info to a Google Sheets file.
-We need an environment variable to put in the link.
-You can easily use a `.env` file to declare your variables.
+We have the ability to send data to a Google Spreadsheet.
+If you wish to use this inclide an environment variable.

 ```
 // .env